meilisearch/documentation/advanced_guides/search_parameters.md

 It is the string the search engine uses to find relevant documents.

 ::: tip
-Although the API will send back documents even with only one letter, how more precise the search query is, how faster the API responds.
+Although the API will send back documents even with only one letter, the more precise the search query is, the faster the API responds.
 :::

 ## Offset